paxx12/SnapmakerU1-Extended-Firmware/docs/klipper_includes.md

 ### Moonraker Configuration

-In the Fluidd Configuration tab, go to the **moonraker** folder and create `.cfg` files with your custom Moonraker configuration.
+In the Configuration tab, go to the **moonraker** folder and create `.cfg` files with your custom Moonraker configuration.

 Example `usb-camera.cfg` for USB camera support: